callumbirks/attokv/README.md

 A small simple KV store, written in C++.

-Includes server and client, which communicate over TCP using a simple binary protocol.
+Includes a server and a CLI client, which communicate over TCP using a simple binary protocol.

 ## Binary Protocol

 4-byte header which just contains the message size, then the message which is a string.

-The client sends the command and its arguments.
+The client>server message will be the command and its arguments (passed exactly as they are typed into the CLI).

+The server>client message will be the string response for the command.

 ## Commands